alphagov/gsp/docs/troubleshooting_app_errors.md

 - installed kubectl
 - a configured kubeconfig file
-- installed the AWS IAM authenticator and signed into a authenticated AWS IAM session
+- installed the AWS IAM authenticator and signed into an authenticated AWS IAM session

 We recommend that you use [`aws-vault`](https://github.com/99designs/aws-vault#installing) [external link] to sign into the authenticated AWS IAM session to access your cluster.